apache/cloudstack-docs-install/source/hypervisor_installation.rst

 names are later specified as VMware Traffic Labels for different traffic types when configuring physical networks during the zone configuration.
-For more information on configuring physical networks, see `Section 8.4.6, “Configuring a vSphere Cluster with Nexus 1000v Virtual Switch” <#vmware-vsphere-cluster-config-nexus-vswitch>`__.
+For more information on configuring physical networks, see `"Configuring a vSphere Cluster with Nexus 1000v Virtual Switch" <#configuring-a-vsphere-cluster-with-nexus-1000v-virtual-switch>`_.

 Adding VLAN Ranges
 ''''''''''''''''''